 Most sweet foods are loaded with processed sugars and can damage your teeth.
 However, with Manuka honey, that sacrifice doesn’t need to be made.

-Manuka honey is already commonplace across hospitals and medical centers as a wound care treatment.
+Manuka honey is already commonplace in hospitals and medical centers as a treatment for wound care.
 In some settings, it's even playing an active role in cancer treatment!
-The soothing effect of this honey helps provide patients with relief from the harsh effects of radiation treatment on cancers of the mouth, throat and neck.
+The soothing effect of this honey helps provide patients with relief from the harsh effects of radiation treatment on cancers of the mouth, throat, and neck.

 Our Manuka honey is raw and minimally processed.
 The bees make it, we extract it and pack it in glass jars, that's it.
-Unlike the majority of commercially produced Manuka honey, we avoid blending ours with other honeys, pasteurizing, or the common over-processing practice found in the industry.
+Unlike most commercially produced Manuka honey, we avoid blending ours with other kinds of honey from other regions, pasteurizing, or the common over-processing practice in the industry.
 Consider this when you are choosing your brand of Manuka honey!

 All Manuka honey should come directly from New Zealand – the only place it can be authentically produced.
 Bees & Trees Honey carries the New Zealand FernMark License, which certifies native New Zealand products.

-Our Manuka honey is region-specific to Taranaki, and we produce all of the Manuka honey that we sell from this region.
-Straight from our honey farm to your table, our Manuka honey is 100% pure and completely ours.
-We are not aiming to sell the most Manuka honey, just the very best!
+Our Manuka honey is region-specific to Taranaki, where we have our hives and extraction operations.
+Straight from the remote eastern hill country of Taranaki to your table, our Manuka honey is 100% pure and natural.
+We do not aim to sell the most Manuka honey, just the very best!

-There you have it folks, 6 amazing benefits showing why you should ditch your old regular honey for the sweet, savory superfood that is Manuka honey!
-The biggest takeaway we want to ensure to you is that Manuka honey is much more than just another item sitting in your pantry!
+There you have it, folks.
+Six amazing benefits showing why you should ditch your regular old honey for the sweet, savory superfood that is Manuka honey!

 The unique properties of Manuka honey provide significantly more health benefits than the regular honey you’ll find on store shelves.
-These benefits are so potent and wide ranging that they can help heal ailments including the common cold, acne, improving oral health, sores, wounds, viral and bacterial infections, and may also play a role in future cancer research and treatment.
+These benefits are so potent and wide-ranging that they can help heal ailments, including the common cold and acne, and improve oral health, sores, wounds, and viral and bacterial infections.
+They may also play a role in future cancer research and treatment.
 All this in one delicious, health conscience package?
 Sign me up!

-Manuka honey popularity is rapidly gaining more and more traction!
-Hop on the bandwagon now and you too can enjoy the satisfaction of saying “Yeah, I’ve been using Manuka honey way before it was cool.”
+Manuka honey's popularity is rapidly gaining more and more traction!
+So hop on the bandwagon now, and you, too, can enjoy the satisfaction of saying, “Yeah, I’ve been using Manuka honey way before it was cool.”

 Interested in trying Manuka honey?
-How about straight from New Zealand!
+How about straight from New Zealand?
 Bees & Trees offers some of the most delicious and pure honey available on the planet.
-Crafted by a small team of dedicated apiarists in New Zealand’s Taranaki Region, Bees and Trees Manuka honey guarantees the most authentic and best tasting Manuka honey you can find!
+Crafted by a small team of dedicated apiarists in New Zealand’s Taranaki Region, Bees & Trees Manuka honey guarantees the most authentic and best-tasting Manuka honey you can find!

 Have you tried Manuka honey?
 Are you an avid honey fan like us?
 Let us know what you think!